 Archdiocesan Commission for the Pastoral Care of Migrants and Itinerant People (ACMI)

-The ACMI (thank goodness this one has an acronym) has courses open to any nationality and prices start from just $90 for 10 lessons.
+The ACMI (thank goodness this one has an acronym) has courses open to any nationality and prices start from just $100 for 10 lessons.
 FDWs can try out fun courses related to baking, computers, hairdressing, caregiving, speaking everyday English, small business enterprise classes and even guitar lessons.
-This centre is popular, so we advise you to book as early as possible.
+This centre is popular, so we advise you to book as early as possible, enrolment for January 2019 starts 28 October 2018.

 ACMI, Agape Village, 7a Toa Payoh Lorong 8, Singapore 319264; www.acmi.org.sg